ISAITB/docs-tdl/source/handlers/index.rst

 HttpProxyMessaging
 ++++++++++++++++++

-Used to proxy HTTP requests between two actors.
+Used to proxy HTTP requests and responses between two actors.

 .. csv-table::
     :stub-columns: 1